MHSoquiat/kubernetes-practice/5-services/README.md

-# Deployment
+# NodePort Service

 ## :pushpin: Description

-This folder contains coding demonstration and exercises on how to create a Deployment using a Kubernetes configuration file (YAML)
+This folder contains coding demonstration and exercises on how to create a NodePort Service using a Kubernetes configuration file (YAML)

 ## :rocket: Execution